-The Dremel I tested was the 3D20 but they also have 3D40 which is geared towards education and I assume the extra SD card I received is actually a pre-loaded example of what comes with the 3D40.
+The Dremel I tested was the 3D20 but they also have the Dremel 3D40 which is geared towards education and I assume the extra SD card I received is actually a pre-loaded example of what comes with the 3D40.
 I was was unable to test the 3D40 and thus this review is on the 3D20 specifically.

 The Dremel can be picked up at several major retailers and out of the box is very easy to setup and start printing right away.
 When booting up the printer your first presented with a nice touchscreen UI which is easy is to navigate and overall well designed.
 Basically plug it in, follow the UI instructions and start printing.

 I really liked this UI, it’s a nice touch and provides a great experience as a stand alone printer.
 Everything is easy to use with this printer and your given prompts on how to level the bed, load the filament and start printing.
 It really seems to be geared toward the novice and has decent print results with little to no effort.
 That being said it has some shortcomings too.

 Once you load the tiny spool of filament they give you, you’ll notice it’s quite loud when printing and the plastic housing itself helps amplify that.
 I used my own brand of filament for the testing to keep things consistent across other printers and had to externally mount my 1kg spools.
 Dremel only has a small 250g(¼ of Kg) spool and found it necessary to charge a similar price as full-sized spools.
 That’s a quarter the weight making it 4 times more expensive to buy filament via Dremel.